risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 tags: [javascript]
 images: [/img/rollup.png]
 ---
 Similar to Webpack or Browserify, [Rollup](https://rollupjs.org) is a module bundler for JavaScript.
-It allows us to use the modern ES module system and transform it into another module system: CommonJS, AMD, or the UMD.
+It allows us to use the modern ES module system and transform it into another module system: CommonJS, AMD, the UMD.
 It can also bundle our module and wrap it inside the IIFE (Immediately-Invoked Function Expression).

 Though people usually use Rollup to bundle a library.
 It's possible to bundle an application too.